 In many cases, basic and applied research may be included under one or more of the exemptions or exclusions provided in the regulations.
 In some cases, it may be necessary to apply for an export license or Technical Assistance Agreement.
 Licenses and TAAs can take considerable time to develop, so PIs should contact the Office of Contracts and Grants as early as possible if you think these may be required.

-The primary contact for more information about export control regulations:
+The primary contacts for more information about export control regulations:

 The empowered official for the Boulder campus: